Possibilistic simulation of quantum circuits by classical circuits

 \end{itemize} \end{definition}

-In our paper, we restrict classical circuits to having gates in the standard set $\{\text{NOT, AND, OR}\}$ ($\{\lnot, \wedge, \vee\}$) of fan-in~$\leq 2$, but arbitrary fan-out~\footnote{BGK proved their depth lower bound against this restricted class of classical circuits.
-Note that the fan-in (fan-out) of a gate is its number of input (output) lines.}.
-Following BGK, we allow quantum circuits to use additional all-zero ``advice'' bitstring inputs.
+In our paper, we follow BGK in restricting our classical circuits to having gates in the standard set $\{\notgate, \andgate, \orgate\}$ ($\{\lnot, \wedge, \vee\}$) of fan-in~$\leq 2$ but arbitrary fan-out.
+A gate's fan-in (fan-out) is its number of input (output) lines.
+The cost of our simulator stated in \thm{clifford_T} does require the gates to have arbitrary fan-out, as we briefly explain following \thm{clifford_T}.
+Also following BGK, we allow quantum circuits to use additional all-zero ``advice'' bitstring inputs.

 \begin{definition} Let $Q$ and $C$ be quantum and classical circuits, respectively.
-We say $C$ p-simulates $Q$ if $C$ p-simulates $\mathcal{R}(Q)$. \end{definition}
+We say $C$ p-simulates $Q$ if $C$ p-simulates $\R(Q)$. \end{definition}

-For example, we can set $m=n=1$, and verify that $C = 0$ and $C=\text{NOT}$ p-simulates $Q=H$ (Hadamard gate) and $Q=X$ (Pauli X gate) respectively.
-Such simulation is neither weak nor strong as its difficulty arises only from the ``for all $x$'' condition in Eq.~\ref{eqn:simulate_relation}.
-Rather, it is a stronger form of ``reproducing correlations'' in the language of Ref.~\cite{barrett_bgk}.
+For example, we can set $m=n=1$, and verify that $C = 0$ and $C=\x{NOT}$ p-simulates $Q=H$ (Hadamard gate) and $Q=X$ (Pauli X gate) respectively.

-As an aside, we can define ``probabilistic p-simulation'', where the probability is over random advice bits in the classical circuit or some input distribution.
-Indeed, the notion of ``probably possibly correct'' (borrowing from ``PAC''~\cite{valiant_pac}) already appears in Refs.~\cite{quantum_advantage_shallow_bravyi_gosset_konig,coudron_vidick_stark_2018,average_case_le_gall,schaeffer_ac0,bgkt_noise} and may be worthy of study, but it lies outside our present scope.